haf-decent/aframe-shadow-casting/README.md

 `npm i aframe-shadow-casting`

 ## How to Use
+You can add the components/primitives to your page by requiring it in a webpacked module `require('aframe-shadow-casting')`.
+It must be included after AFRAME and THREE.js.

 Once installed in your project, you can either add the custom element tags directly or use the components on other AFRAME entities:

 ```html